 This can't be stated enough, always keep heat away from your natural hair at all cost.
 Applying heat to your natural hair, styling your hair with heat, using flat irons or blow dryers on a regular will dry out your hair faster and strip the moisture out of your hair.
 And when this moisture is gone, it might take a while for the natural oils to remoisturize your hair.
 If you have to style your hair with heat, use a heat protectant spray first and a lower heat setting.
 Or you can explore alternative heatless methods of defining your curls instead.

-Conditioning the hair serves as a way of adding moisture back into the hair shafts after shampoo has stripped the hair and raised the cuticles on wash day.
+17. Deep Conditioning Your Natural HairAfter every wash, conditioning the hair serves as a way of adding moisture back into the hair shafts.
 The deep conditioning process involves raising the hair cuticles with heat so your deep conditioner mix can penetrate the hair shaft with all the natural ingredients and allow your hair to retain extra moisture for days.
 Deep conditioning your natural hair helps to prevent hair damage, dry/dull hair, and restores your natural shine.
 Ensure that you deep condition your natural hair at least once a week.

 What you need to deep condition your natural hair

 - Castor oil